 How long do we keep your data

-You have the right to request details of the information we hold about you.
-If you would like a copy of some or all of your personal information, please make a request to email@example.com.
+You have the right to request details of the information we hold about you, including how we process the information.
+If you would like a copy of some or all of your personal information, please make a request to firstname.lastname@example.org.
 We will provide this information to you without charge, unless requests are manifestly unfounded, repetitive or excessive, in which case we are entitled to charge an administration fee.

 You also have a right to have inaccurate information we hold about you rectified or removed and a right, in some circumstances, to restrict or object to us processing your information, or to seek erasure of your data.
 If you believe we are not respecting your rights, you are entitled to make a complaint to a relevant supervisory authority.

 The legal basis on which we hold and use your data will vary depending on the activity involved.
-In some cases, we might hold the data because it is needed to fulfil a contract or meet our legal obligations (i.e. a donation), in others because it is Bridge International Academies legitimate interest to do so, and in others, because you have consented to this use.
+In some cases, we might hold the data because it is needed to fulfil a contract or meet our legal obligations (i.e. a donation), in others because it is in our legitimate interest to do so, and in others, because you have consented to this use.
 We note that the legal basis on which we process your data will influence your specific rights.

-If you are under 18, please get your parent or guardian’s permission before you send us any information about yourself, this includes any text, contact information, photos, videos and messages.
+If you are under 18, please get your parent or guardian’s permission before you send us any information about yourself, this includes but is not limited to any text, contact information, photos, videos and messages.

 Terms and Conditions of Use